FormidableLabs/spectacle/README.markdown

 ####\<Appear />

 This tag does not extend from Base.
 It's special.
 Wrapping elements in the appear tag makes them appear/disappear in order in response to navigation.
-The Appear tag requires adding `fid` tags that are unique within a given slide.
-This requirement will go away in React 0.14.

 ####\<BlockQuote />, \<Quote/> and \<Cite /> (Base)